sendgrid/docs/content/docs/help-support/analytics-and-reporting/google-analytics.md

 This article describes differences in the results and terminology of both.
 In general what they track & what terms they use are different than what we do, so we thought it would be helpful to provide the following equivalencies.

-_For general guidance on how our Google Analytics app works, please refer to our [documentation](https://sendgrid.com/docs/API_Reference/Apps/google_analytics.html)._

 Google Analytics has Clicks, Visits, Visitors, Pageviews, and Unique Pageviews.
-SendGrid has Clicks & Opens, as well as all of our [Statistics](https://sendgrid.com/docs/API_Reference/help-support/analytics-and-reporting/stats-overview/).
+SendGrid has Clicks & Opens, as well as all of our [Statistics]({{root_url}}/help-support/analytics-and-reporting/stats-overview/).

 The key here is that Google Analytics Clicks **are in no way related**  to SendGrid Clicks.